corbinat/Cordar/README.md

 # Cordar
-Cordar is a simple human-readable data representation format that I created.
+Cordar is a simple human-readable data representation format.
 It was inspired by json, but is much simpler and easier to use (in my opinion of course).
+It is also similar in YAML, but again more basic.
 The name cordar, pronounced like "quarter", is short for *Corbin's Data Representation*.

 This repository includes a C++ parser for loading the data from file or stream and easily manipulating it.
 The parser is called cCordar.
 It has no external dependencies.